 If this scripture passage were the only sacred text we had in our hands today, we would have to be teaching salvation by works.

 This is important to keep in mind when reading any and all of Jesus’ Parables, many of which end with End of World Judgment Day scenarios.
 The Parables teach important lessons, but we have to be careful about taking the details too literally.

 "Parable" = "a metaphor or simile drawn from nature or common life, arresting the hearer by its vividness or strangeness, and leaving the mind in sufficient doubt about its precise application to tease it into active thought.”
 (From "Parables of The Kingdom" by C.H.
 Dodd, p.
 16.)

 The crowds listening would’ve understood this.
 When Jesus talked about someone burying a talent in the ground, for example, men in the crowd didn’t start sneaking out to get shovels and go find it.

 The above examples are the strongest supporting scriptures that can be cited for Restrictivism, and as far as proof for Restrictivism goes they’re weak.
-The more detailed examples are figurative and the less detailed examples don't say as much as the Restrictivist view assumes.
+The more detailed examples are figurative, and the less detailed examples don't say as much as the Restrictivist view assumes.
 They only appear to teach Restrictivism if they’re read with Restrictivism already in mind or if readers unconsciously add some extra words.

 Below are some scriptures that support or at least strongly suggest Postmortem Evangelism.

 6. The Great White Throne Judgment.
 Revelation 20:11-15.

 11. Then I saw a great white throne and him who was seated on it. ...